Lesson 26: Ornamentation Basics — Grace Notes

 - The Minstrel Boy

-When you can place one appoggiatura at the cadence of Danny Boy three times in a row without rushing the resolution — the grace eighth held its full half of the beat, the main note arriving exactly on beat — move on to Lesson 27.
+When you can place an appoggiatura at the cadence of Danny Boy three times in a row with the main note arriving exactly on the beat, move on to Lesson 27.